mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![API-portal-header](img/API-portal-header.png)

+!!! info (nota task Ste)

+    The exposed swagger is valid

 * **API Portal - Example**
     New section `Example` that **shows a response example** to a call with a specific route and method.